yimingli1998/yimingli1998.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 My name is Yiming Li.
-I am currently a third year PhD student in the [Robot Learning & Interaction group](https://idiap.ch/rli/) at the [Idiap Research Institute](https://www.idiap.ch/en) and [École Polytechnique Fédérale de Lausanne (EPFL)](https://www.epfl.ch/en/), supervised by [Dr. Sylvain Calinon](https://calinon.ch/).
+I am a last year PhD student in the [Robot Learning & Interaction group](https://idiap.ch/rli/) at the [Idiap Research Institute](https://www.idiap.ch/en) and [École Polytechnique Fédérale de Lausanne (EPFL)](https://www.epfl.ch/en/), supervised by [Dr. Sylvain Calinon](https://calinon.ch/).
 <!-- Prior to this, I obtained my Master's degree from the Institute of Automation, Chinese Academy of Sciences, and my Bachelor's degree from Tongji University. -->

 My research focuses on robot manipulation in unstructured environments, aiming to advance robotic capabilities for real-world deployment.
 To this end, I develop intelligent, embodied systems through work in robot learning, motion planning, 3D perception, and optimal control.

+I am on job market primarily looking for postdocs and industry research scientist positions.
+Feel free to reach out!

 <!-- I am broadly interested in planning, manipulation, and learning for robotic systems that interact with their surroundings and humans.
 Currently, my focus is on geometric representations for learning and optimization.
 During my master's, I worked on learning-based approaches for robotic grasping in cluttered environments. -->
 <!--